Lokks/osmaboardbt/README.md

 # osmaboardbt project description

 Straightforward project to consume OSM data, DuckDB and DBT for data transformation to analize metadata.
-Puts result to S3-comptable storage to be shown in some dashboard.
+Puts result to S3 public storage to be used in some dashboards/warehouses.
+Data management approach is not consistent due to the main purpose - testing tools.

 ## Pipeline Steps Overview

 1. Download full changesets history file from planet OSM
-2. Download osm pbf file(s) for country of interest (Poland, for example)
+2. Download internal(!) osm pbf file(s) for country of interest (Poland, for example)
 3. Split changesets history to smaller osm.bz2 files
 4. Transform changesets files to parquet ones
-5. Load into local DuckDB and apply transformations via dbt models
+5. Load parquet into local DuckDB and apply transformations via dbt models
 6. Perform analyzis
 7. Load regular OSM data for more analyzis
+8. Put results to public S3 storage
+9. Make some visualizations
-8. ....
+10. ....
-9. PROFIT!!
+11. PROFIT!!

 ## Project overview